alialib/alia/docs/README.md

     // Calculate the results and display them for the user.
     // Note that these operations have dataflow semantics, and since `bill` and
     // `tip_rate` both start out empty, nothing will actually be calculated
-    // until the user supplies values for them.
-(And this 'empty' state
+    // (or displayed) until the user supplies values for them. auto tip = bill * tip_rate;
-    // propagates through the printf, so nothing is displayed until the results
-    // are ready.)
-    auto tip = bill * tip_rate;
     auto total = bill + tip;
     dom::do_text(ctx,